Kangaroux/go-wow-srp6/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/kangaroux/go-wow-srp6.svg)](https://pkg.go.dev/github.com/kangaroux/go-wow-srp6)

 This library implements the SRP6 protocol used in World of Warcraft.
+It also provides a header implementation for WotLK.

 ```
 go get github.com/kangaroux/go-wow-srp6
 ```

-Check out the [gomaggus](https://github.com/Kangaroux/gomaggus) authd server for a reference on how this library is used (sorry, but it's 2AM and I'm too tired to write up a full example, unlucky).
+Check out the [gomaggus](https://github.com/Kangaroux/gomaggus) `authd` server for a reference on how this library is used (sorry, but it's 2AM and I'm too tired to write up a full example, unlucky).

 ## SRP6 Overview